pushparajanrahul/me.portfolio/exampleSite/content/blogs/Project_1.md

 The above code generates dataset, measuring the given process variables with 5 min interval for 30days adding some trends and anomalies in the Vibration and introducing a few Temperature changes.

-Also, a few instances of failure event on unfavourable parameter combinations , where the vibration is multiplied by 1.5 times or the temperature has risen 10 degrees beyond the operating range etc.
+Also, a few instances of failure event on unfavourable parameter combinations , where the vibration is multiplied by 1.5 times or the temperature has risen 10 <sup>o</sup>C beyond the operating range etc.

 The obtained dataset is then dumped to a csv as it well be convenient while handling feature engineering in upcoming stage.